 Cervical dysplasia: Is it cancer?

-After an abnormality is detected on a Pap test, your doctor may recommend more tests, including:
+After something that is not typical is detected on a Pap test, your health care provider may recommend more tests.
+Tests might include:

 - Human papillomavirus test.
 Human papillomavirus, also called HPV, is a common virus that's passed through sexual contact.
 It causes most cervical cancers.
 The HPV test can tell whether the virus is present in your cells.

 - Colposcopy.
 This exam involves looking at your cervix, vagina and vulva using a magnifying instrument.
 If your health care provider sees anything that's not typical, a sample of cells, called a biopsy, might be taken for testing.

 Based on the results, your health care provider might recommend next steps.
 These could include more tests, more frequent cervical cancer screening or treatment.